 After harvesting my potatoes I like to bring them into our garage and carefully spread them out on a table for a few days to allow the dirt on them to dry.
 I then very gently brush off any remaining dirt by simply rolling the potatoes in my hand.
 I then let them sit in the dark garage for a few more days to allow the skins to “harden” for long term storage.
 Be sure that you do not leave the potatoes outside in the sun to harden.
 Sunlight (or any light for that matter) will cause your potatoes to go green.
 The only way to prevent this is to keep them out of the light (even the artificial light of your garage)

 Air flow is important to prevent mold or rotting.
 Keep your potatoes in a cool dark spot.
 Of course a fridge is ideal but if you are like us you just don’t have room for 250 pounds of potatoes in your fridge.
-So try a cool spot in your basement or garage, but be sure to keep them out of the light by covering them with a heavy fabric like burlap that keeps the light out but still allows for air flow.
+So try a cool spot in your basement or garage.
+Be sure to keep them out of the light by covering them with a heavy fabric like burlap.

 Optimum conditions for potato storage would be a nice dark root cellar where the temperature stays between 40 and 45 degrees (but always above freezing).
 Most of us don’t have that option but try to come as close as you can.
-Think about cool spots in the garage or maybe you could even create a mini root cellar in an out of the way window well.
-(This is our plan for this fall, more to come on that as we try it!)
+Think about cool spots in the garage.
+Or maybe you could even create a mini root cellar in an out of the way window well.